noahehall/theBookOfNoah/databases/mysql_new.md

   - notes
     - all indexes require `NOT NULL` columns
-    - indexes can only be created for myisam, innodb, and bdb engines -
+    - indexes can only be created for myisam, innodb, and bdb engines
+    - you can use more than one column for an index
+    - a table can contain multiple indexes
+    - often combined with `auto_increment`
+    - must be unique
+    - often used for identifiers that appear as columns

   - `create index` add an index to a table after it has been created
     - `unique` prevent duplicates
     - `using` specify the type of index
       - btree - default for myisam and innodb
       - rtree
-      - `spacial` only for spacial columns in myisam engine
+      - `spatial` only for spatial columns in myisam engine
+      - `blob`
       - `fulltext` the whole column will be used for each colum index (as opposed to the first few characters)
         - use the `with parser` statement to specify a plugin to use
           - requires the plugin table be loaded in the mysql database